Tech Interview Tips

 Your resume does not need your full address

 While this was important back in the day, your resume does not need your full address.
-No employer is going to contact you via postal mail to schedule an interview.
+No employer is going to contact you via postal mail to schedule an interview or to ask questions.
 With Google Maps Street View, they can see exactly where you live and that can get you disqualified for the job because preconceived notions about you and the neighborhood that you live in.
 If an employer does need you to mail you something, they will ask for your address at that time.
 I suggest that people put the city and state that they are currently living in on their resume.
 You may optionally include the zip code.

 What's the difference between a technical and functional interview?